Gilbert School

 The Gilbert School is a privately endowed secondary school that serves as the public high school for the towns of Winchester and Hartland, Connecticut and the public middle school for Winchester.
-The school was founded in 1895 as the result of the bequest of William L. Gilbert who, in his will, made provision for the “establishment and maintenance of an institution of learning to be known as The Gilbert School.”
+The Gilbert School serves grades 7–12 and was founded in 1895.

 History

-The Gilbert School was founded in 1895 as the result of the bequest of William L. Gilbert who, in his will, made provision for the “establishment and maintenance of an institution of learning to be known as The Gilbert School.”
-He directed that the school should give instruction “for the improvement of mankind by affording such assistance and means of educating the young as will help them to become good citizens.”
+The Gilbert School was founded in 1895 as the result of the bequest of William L. Gilbert who, in his will, made provision for the "establishment and maintenance of an institution of learning to be known as The Gilbert School."
+He directed that the school should give instruction "for the improvement of mankind by affording such assistance and means of educating the young as will help them to become good citizens."

 Gilbert named 16 trustees who were to establish the school.
 Seven trustees were chosen to govern the school, forming The Gilbert School Committee.
 This committee was to be responsible for the day-to-day operation of the new institution.
 Gilbert died in June 1890, leaving over half a million dollars for the school.

 The school was opened on September 10, 1895, with Dr. John E. Clark as its principal, a faculty of seven teachers, and a student body of 143 pupils.
 It was located on Park Place East, the current site of Northwestern Connecticut Community College.
 In September 1959, a new school was built on Williams Avenue on the site of the former W. L. Gilbert Home with funds from the Gilbert Trust at no cost to the town.

 Gilbert is known as an endowed New England town academy—a private school that accepts public school students, with the town paying an annual tuition for each pupil.
-There are two similar schools left in the state of Connecticut — Norwich Free Academy and Woodstock Academy — and several others in northern New England.
+There are two similar schools left in the state of Connecticut—Norwich Free Academy and Woodstock Academy—and several others in northern New England.
 For 52 years, from 1895 to 1947, the school operated tuition-free for the residents of the town of Winchester.
 However, since 1947 it has been necessary to charge tuition to each town that sends students to Gilbert.

 In 1991, Gilbert was restructured into two separate corporations: the W. L. Gilbert Trust Corporation and the W. L. Gilbert School Corporation.
 The School Corporation increased to three the public representatives on its board from Winchester and added one representative from Hartland.
 This change brought the school into a new era of school governance, whereby the State of Connecticut was able to provide direct funding for building and educational projects.

 In 2010, the town of Winchester reached an agreement with the school to send its 7th- and 8th-graders to Gilbert beginning in September 2011.